 Those that self-define as vegans or vegetarians were once a rare breed, at least in Western culture.
 Less so today: Last year’s Gallup poll revealed that 5% of people in the United States think of themselves as vegetarians.
 2% identified as vegan, and there’s not a lot of overlap between the two; most respondents that called themselves vegan marked down that they were not vegetarians (1).

 These numbers paint a clear picture.
 Leaving aside how different individuals may define each diet, one in 20 and one in 50 people commit to these two limited-diet lifestyles full-time.
+Some even combine them with other diets, such as a vegan gluten-free diet plan.
 In terms of customers walking around in your store, it’s not exactly an exotic bird sighting.
 In fact, natural products stores likely attract more of these consumers.
 Though it’s not clear whether these numbers are growing, many in the vegan and vegetarian products industry believe they are, and cite these statistics hopefully for the future of their businesses.

 But the opportunity is larger than just the full-timers.
 Alternative-diet marketing and product development must now include many others if they want to expand their sales: Meatless Monday observers, pescetarians (vegetarians plus fish), flexitarians (“I’m vegetarian sometimes!”), weight watchers, budget conscious shoppers, allergy sufferers and those who may just want to try a vegan “meat” product or an almond milk because it’s different.
 We’ll hear why and how these consumers might be brought into the fold, as well as how vegan and vegetarian products are being improved and innovated daily, for everyone’s enjoyment.